Brief

 - on 26 July, M. Saame becomes the first Estonian climber to ascend

-Noshaq (7492m), the highest peak in Afghanistan and the second highest peak in the Hindu Kush Range, while taking part in an international endeavor
+Noshaq (7492m), the highest peak in Afghanistan and the second highest peak in the Hindu Kush Range, while taking part in a self-organized international expedition

 - on 8 August, four Estonian climbers (P. Joosu + A. Rästa, A. Kaasik, K. Kirspuu) ascend